Extensions of Dupire Formula: Stochastic Interest Rates and Stochastic Local Volatility

-$Y_t \equiv (y^1_t, \ldots, y^M_t)$ is the set of additional It\^{o} processes in the SDE system for which we do not assume any special form other than the above. $L(S_t, t)$ is the local volatility or \emph{leverage function} we want to compute.
-In this setup, we observe that the correlation structure of the underlying assets is absorbed into the functions $\hat{\sigma}^S_k(S_t, Y_t, t)$ and $\hat{\sigma}^j_k(S_t, Y_t, t)$.
+where $\mu, \hat{\sigma}^S_k, \mu^j, \text{ and } \hat{\sigma}^j_k$ are bounded functions of a general set of stochastic factors $\omega$. $Y_t \equiv (y^1_t, \ldots, y^M_t)$ is the set of additional It\^{o} processes in the SDE system for which we do not assume any special form other than the above. $L(S_t, t)$ is the local volatility or \emph{leverage function} we want to compute.
+In this setup, we observe that the correlation structure of the underlying assets is absorbed into the functions $\hat{\sigma}^S_k$ and $\hat{\sigma}^j_k$.
 The correlations themselves can be It\^{o} processes, in which case they are assigned to particular $y^j_t$s.
-The (domestic) risk free rate $r_t^d$ is an adapted function of $Y_t$; yet in general we do not assume a particular mapping \footnote{In the foreign exchange setting of Section \ref{sec:simple_model}, $r_t^d$ and $r_t^f$ are each direct components of $Y_t$.
+The (domestic) discount factor $D_t$ is an adapted function of $Y_t$; yet in general we do not assume a particular mapping \footnote{In the foreign exchange setting of Section \ref{sec:simple_model}, $r_t^d$ and $r_t^f$ are each direct components of $Y_t$.
 We will return to this particular case in Section \ref{sec:examples}.
 As another example, in case $r_t^d$ follows a multi-factor short rate model, it can be written as a function of the factors that are a subset of $Y_t$.}.

 The SDE system can also be written in terms of correlated Brownian motions split into those driving the processes of $S_t$ and $Y_t$ separately, with $N = N_S + N_Y$, as